-We found two factors for practices, which included 1) framing and 2) effort to understand and four factors for students perceptions, which included 1) positive affect and engagement, 2) deeper learning, 3) impacts on sensemaking, and 4) negative affect.
+We found two factors for practices, which included 1) framing and 2) effort to understand and four factors for student perceptions, which included 1) positive affect and engagement, 2) deeper learning, 3) impacts on sensemaking, and 4) negative affect.
 This work contributes to research that evaluates student experiences and perceptions around active learning.
 Furthermore, this work can help inform instructional practices for instructors who aim to integrate concept-based learning into their classes.

 Keywords: Educational technology, Quantitative, Factor analysis, Conceptual learning